SR U class: Preservation

-Unusually, all four surviving U Classes have steamed at some point in preservation and out of these four locomotives, 31625 & 31806 have worked on the mainline.
+Four members of the class have been preserved, two built at Ashford Works and two built at Brighton Works.
+All four surviving U Classes have steamed at some point in preservation and out of these four locomotives, 31625 and 31806 have worked on the mainline.
 31806 went out for its loaded test run on Fri 13 Apr 2018 running from Wareham to Yeovil Junction via Weymouth and hauled its inaugural railtour "The Great Britain XI" from Yeovil Junction to Swanage on Thur 26 Apr 2018.
 No 1638 steamed for the first time in preservation in February 2006 on the Bluebell Railway.

 Note: Loco numbers in bold mean their current number.

 Livery and numbering

 Southern Railway

 From 1928, the entire class was painted in Maunsell's lined Southern Railway Olive green with yellow markings and "Southern" on the tender.
 During the Second World War, the U class was painted in wartime black livery with Oliver Bulleid's Sunshine yellow lettering, and some were later painted in lined Malachite green livery.
 The class was initially numbered in the Southern Railway's post-grouping system from A790–A809 for the K class rebuilds, and A610–A639 with the production batches.
 The "A" in the numbering system denotes Ashford, where the locomotive design had originated.
 Southern numbering policy was eventually rationalised, the other U class locomotives were subsequently renumbered to 1790–1809, and 1610–1639 at the same time.